jeremycohoe/cisco-mdt-poe/README.md

 # Cisco Catalyst POE

-Details about monitoring the POE and power consumption and utilization on Cisco Catalyst IOS XE
+Details about monitoring the POE and power consumption and utilization on Cisco Catalyst IOS XE.

+This use case relies on the TIG_MDT Docker container which has the Telegraf, InfluxDB, and Grafana toolset available from [The cisco-ios-xe-mdt repository](https://github.com/jeremycohoe/cisco-ios-xe-mdt/) on Github

+# Prerequisites

+You need Cisco Catalyst 9300 POE

+Some POE devices connected too

+Minimum IOS XE Software release: _____ ?

 # POE YANG